martong/finstrument_mock/README.md

 The first argument must be a pointer to the type whose member we are replacing.

 ### Virtual functions
-To replace virtual functions one must use the `SUBSTITUTE_VIRTUAL` macro, which requires a pointer to a (dummy) instance of the class which has the virtual function.
+To replace virtual functions one must use the `SUBSTITUTE_VIRTUAL` function template, which requires a pointer to a (dummy) instance of the class which has the virtual function.

 #### Replace virtual functions